 You can then kill these, for example using the Unix kill or killall commands.
 This may be necessary if you are running remotely using ssh, as you cannot logout until all your background processes are terminated.
-For example, killall Python or will terminate the most common post-crash zombies.
+For example, will terminate the most common post-crash zombies.

 '''

 killall ipcontroller

+or

+killall Python

 '''

-1.2.6 Python Basics for CASA
+1.2.7 Python Basics for CASA